This is the last of a series of three articles covering bottling water: Bottled Water Testing, Source Development, and Licensing and Labeling

 - No claim regarding the term "healthy" may be used or implied unless the water contains at least 10 percent of the reference daily intake (RDI) per serving size of vitamin A, vitamin C, calcium, iron, protein or fiber and meets all other low-fat, sodium and cholesterol requirements.

-States may have their own labeling requirements in addition to those of the FDA.
+States may have their own bottling water labeling requirements in addition to those of the FDA.
 Some states require identification and location of the source as well as bottle deposit and return information.
 States such as Connecticut and New York even require the bottlers’ license number to appear on the bottle, which means that no labels can be printed for product to be distributed to that state until the application has been approved.

-Obtaining licenses in multiple states can be an expensive, confusing and time consuming process.
+Obtaining licenses for bottling water in multiple states can be an expensive, confusing and time consuming process.
 However, no product should be distributed in a state without proper approval.
 Regulators are unsympathetic toward bottlers whose products are found in their state without proper licensing.
 Having a well-developed marketing plan on initial states to be targeted for distribution and gathering information up front on the licensing and labeling regulations of those states can save time, money and frustration in the end.